argoproj/argo-rollouts/docs/features/specification.md

       # down.
 Defaults to nil
       scaleDownDelayRevisionLimit: 2

+      # Add a delay in second before scaling down the preview replicaset
+      # if update is aborted.
+0 means not to scale down.
+Default is 30 second
+      abortScaleDownDelaySeconds: 30

       # Anti Affinity configuration between desired and previous ReplicaSet.
       # Only one must be specified
       antiAffinity: